wp-plugins/fv-top-level-cats/readme.txt

 We recommend that you use the [Redirection](http://wordpress.org/extend/plugins/redirection/) plugin and add your old an new category links, or use a Regex redirection rule.

+= I'm having issues with child categories when I'm using /%category%/%postname% permalink structure =

+Make sure your categories have unique slugs - watch out for pages with the same slugs.
+Normally Wordpress uses the category prefix to distinguish page from a category, but with this plugin you need to make sure the slugs are unique, otherwise some pages might turn up instead of categories.

 == Uninstall ==

 1. Deactivate the plugin
 1. That's it! :)

 == Changelog ==

+= 1.1.3 =
+* fix for deeper nested pages

 = 1.1.2 =
 * fix for /category/child-category redirecting to /child-category page